indureddem55/linux/cmpe283/assignment2/README.md

 ## Assignment 2:

 Modify the CPUID emulation code in KVM to report back additional information when special CPUID leaf nodes are requested.
-• For CPUID leaf node %eax=0x4FFFFFFF:
+- For CPUID leaf node %eax=0x4FFFFFFF:
 ◦Return the total number of exits (all types) in %eax
-• For CPUID leaf node %eax=0x4FFFFFFE:
+- For CPUID leaf node %eax=0x4FFFFFFE:
-◦Return the high 32 bits of the total time spent processing all exits in %ebx ◦Return the low 32 bits of the total time spent processing all exits in %ecx ▪%ebx and %ecx return values are measured in processor cycles, across all VCPUs
+◦Return the high 32 bits of the total time spent processing all exits in %ebx ◦Return the low 32 bits of the total time spent processing all exits in %ecx -%ebx and %ecx return values are measured in processor cycles, across all VCPUs

 ## Question:
 ### 1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.